xiix0/scam/README.md

-You will stop at nothing to reach your objective, but only because your brakes are defective.
+You will feel hungry again in another hour.